Yonggary (1999 film): Plot

-Based on the 2001 version; the 1999 version has never been released on home video in any market.

 In Southeast Asia, Dr. Campbell and Dr. Hughes lead an archaeological party exploring caverns.
 Hughes is separated and finds an alien corpse with a fossilized diamond while Campbell uncovers hieroglyphics leading to the location of a dinosaur skeleton.
 Two years later, an alien mothership arrives near Earth's orbit and destroy two American satellites that get the attention of soldier Parker, who reports it to General Murdock of the United National Defense Agency (UNDA).
 Bud Black, a photojournalist, learns about a dinosaur dig, led by Campbell and his assistant Holly.

 Hughes, who has been believed to be dead, arrives at the dig site to warn Campbell about the dinosaur's resurrection, but is quickly removed from the site.
 The alien ship sends beams to reanimate the dinosaur, killing several diggers.
 Holly confronts Campbell about the mysterious deaths and quits after Campbell refuses to launch an investigation.
 Hughes finds Holly and reveals to her about the legend of Yonggary, the alien fossil, additional hieroglyphics, and that he was held by the U.S. government as a "guest" for the last two years.
 She initially dismisses his claims, but comes around after he shows her classified data concerning the alien fossil.

 They return to the dig site to stop Campbell, but arrive too late when the alien ship fully resurrects Yonggary, killing Campbell in the process.
 The alien ship dematerializes Yonggary.
 Both Holly and Hughes are taken into custody by Parker.
 Yonggary is then teleported before them and escape before a helicopter squadron engages Yonggary in battle, only to be defeated.
 The National Space Investigation Agency (NSIA) send Stanley Mills to share information regarding the aliens with General Murdock and General Howell.
 Mills explains that a paleontologist provided the NSIA with scientific evidence that an alien civilization visited the Earth 200 million years ago and that vital information in defeating the aliens was stolen.
 Mills recommends to capture the aliens alive, but Howell wishes to destroy them.
 Yonggary is then teleported to Los Angeles and proceeds to attack.